chengjisihan/5001FinalExam/README.md

-# 5001FinalExam
+# Algorithm
-A simple implementation of Affine Gap
+Implementation of some classic algorithms